Last Updated on

 The only time I felt a little tense about my surroundings was in Medellin.
 I had explored the city on my own and was ready to head back to my friends’ house.
 I typed the address into Google maps on my phone and followed the directions.
 Halfway, I was stopped by a guy on a pedestrian bridge who was walking in the direction I just came from.
 “What are you doing here?”, he asked me in Spanish.
 I replied that I was on my way home to where I was staying.
 “You really shouldn’t be here”, he said.
 “Why?”, I asked, since the area seemed perfectly fine to me.
 “It’s not safe”, he answered, and I immediately turned around with him, taking a longer way home.
 Even though that path seemed fine to me, I wasn’t going to risk it after being warned by a local.

 And that’s my main advice: Listen to locals and follow your instinct.
 My instinct in that moment was to go back.
-In other towns I visited, like Pereira, a city I barely knew anything about, I asked the hostel staff if it was fine to walk around by myself at night, and whenever someone told me to take a cab, that’s what I did.
+In other towns I visited, like Pereira, a city I barely knew anything about, I asked the hostel staff if it was fine to walk around by myself at night, as a solo female traveler in Colombia, and whenever someone told me to take a cab, that’s what I did.

 - Guerrillas in Leticia